Floating BioSculpture is a living sculpture that utilises modular floating ecosystems to create a pioneering engineered ecology.

 Created and installed on the pond at Brodie Castle for the Findhorn Bay Festival 2016 by Forres-based Biomatrix Water Solutions, the floating ecosystem islands combine an innovative use of durable marine engineering materials with ecologically beautiful water treatment habitats.

 A permanent installation made possible with support from the National Trust for Scotland, this project explored the relationships between ecology, technology, art and engineering and looks towards a future where nature and technology can function in symbiosis.

 The floating ecosystem islands provide a lasting aesthetic water feature that attract and provide healthy habitats for native wildlife, whilst also supporting good water quality.

 The installation of the floating islands was carried out with volunteer support from National Trust for Scotland and 28 local primary school pupils.

-To accompany the installation, local artist Lisa Shaw created and exhibited a series of paintings titled BioSculpture on Brodie Pond which were on display for three weeks at Brodie Castle Stables.
+To accompany the installation, local artist Lisa Shaw created and exhibited a series of paintings titled BioSculpture on Brodie Pond which were displayed at Brodie Castle Stables during the Festival.